4 Tested Revenue Generation Models To Make Your Mobile App Earn For You

 2. In-App Advertising

 People tend to confuse this one with In-App Purchases.
 If your app is well-known or has a growing number of downloads you can let other businesses put up their ads in your app (in the form of video ads, banner ads etc).
-But you should analyse your user reactions before you allow in app advertising, because too much ads or irrelevant ads can drive away users instead of retaining them.
+But you should analyze your user reactions before you allow in app advertising, because too much ads or irrelevant ads can drive away users instead of retaining them.

 As a contrary strategy you can also earn by not showing the ads to the users.
 That’s right.
 Advertisements, as much as being useful, can turn out to be equally annoying.
 So, you can earn from users by offering ad free version of the app, which can be sold as an upgrade.

-Sponsorship is an effective strategy, however, just as the name suggests, it works only when you have a sponsor with a similar or same target audience.
+Sponsorship is an effective strategy, however, just as the name suggests, it works only when you have a sponsor with a similar or the same target audience.
 This method is fast turning out to be a lucrative proposition.

 After you’ve secured the sponsor, you can white label the app and design it to be in line with the sponsor’s brand.
 Now, why would a company sponsor a mobile app you may ask.
 The benefits are manifold for the sponsors: Showcasing their brand name in different apps, create strong impressions with new audiences, and it could set them apart from their competitors.